mscastillo/NG2B/NG2B.md

 > An array of jobs will execute the same script a given number of times.
 Take this into account to not overwrite the same working/output files.
 To redirect the outputs of each job in the array to different files, consider the use of the `#PBS_ARRAYID` variable in your script.

-## How to monitor and kill jobs on the cluster?
+## How to monitor and kill jobs?

-To list the details of all the jobs submitted by any user, use `showq`.
-You can consider to filter them to list only yours by piping the output to a `grep` command.
+To list the details of jobs submitted by any user use `showq`.
+You may consider to filter them by piping the output to a `grep` command.

 ```bash
 showq | grep "Running"
 ```

-Alternatively, you can use the `qstat` command from the queuing system to check the status of the jobs, queues and PBS server.
+Alternatively, you can use the `qstat` command from the queuing system to check the status of the jobs, the queues and the PBS server.

 ```bash
 qstat -a # lists submitted jobs